Seed security: Seed security and farmers' rights

+Farmers’ seed rights are important to seed security because of the connection to the agricultural system.
+According to Norwegian Univ. of Life Sciences professors Ola T. Westengen, Sarah Paule Dalle, and Teshoma Hunduma Mulesca et al. (2023), “conservation of genetic resources, base-broadening, and breeding is crucial for introducing new traits for tolerance to stressors”, including but not limited to climate change.
+They argue that addressing the accessibility and institutional needs of small-scale farmers, especially those in developing countries, is what will increase crtop diversity.
+Farmers contribute greatly to this genetic crop diversity, which molecular analyses have shown to “increase productivity, regulate nutrient cycling and microclimate conditions, reduce temporal variability, and maintain resistance and resilience in the face of socioeconomic or environmental change."

 In 2001, farmers worldwide were granted specific rights through a legally binding international text.
 Article 9 of the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) recognizes the following farmers' rights: the right to the protection of traditional knowledge, the right to fair and equitable benefit-sharing, and the right to participate in decision-making processes.
 The treaty also acknowledges that farmers' rights to save, use, exchange, and sell farm-saved seeds should not be restricted.

 However, farmers' rights do not easily coexist with intellectual property rights (IPRs), as the latter impose limitations on the free use of seeds.
 IPRs allow innovators to exclude third parties from using a protected variety and/or to derive financial benefits from certain uses of the innovation.
 Since 1968, the International Convention for the Protection of New Varieties of Plants (UPOV Convention) has enabled breeders to obtain Plant Breeders' Rights (PBRs) for varieties that meet the criteria of distinctness, uniformity, and stability (DUS).

 Intellectual property rights have granted exclusive ownership and control over genetic resources to corporations, universities, and research institutions—often without recognition, compensation, or protection of the contributions of rural communities.
 This practice, often referred to as biopiracy, has been widely criticized, notably by Indian activist Vandana Shiva.